colligant/colligant.github.io/_posts/2020-05-01-out-of-domain-prediction.md

 The working assumption for this project is that a neural network is a complicated enough function to take a stack of images (implicitly organized by date captured), and learn a representation of irrigation abstract enough to correctly identify irrigated pixels.
-This assumption is definitely true, as the networks readily reach high accuracy on irrigated test sets.
+This assumption is definitely false, as the networks readily reach high accuracy on irrigated test sets.
 However, neural networks are good at learning distributions of data and generalizing within that distribution, but they have almost no generalization power *outside* of that distribution.